What is Oral History Australia?

 State and National conferences are held regularly, focusing on current and future oral history projects as well as ongoing and evolving issues such as ethics and copyright.
 National conferences usually include international speakers.

-The constitution of Oral History Australia can be accessed here: Oral_History_Australia_Inc_Constitution_adopted_22.9.13-2.pdf
+The constitution of Oral History Australia may be accessed here: Oral_History_Australia_Inc_Constitution_adopted_22.9.13-2.pdf

 Most States hold regular meetings, seminars and workshops to meet the objectives of the organisation.